Psunday2000/diabetic-patient-chatbot/README.md

 - `npm run build`: Creates a production build of the application.
 - `npm run start`: Starts the production server.
 - `npm run lint`: Lints the codebase for errors.

+## Local Avatar Uploads

+This project includes a local avatar upload endpoint (`/api/avatar`) that stores resized avatars in `public/uploads/avatars/{uid}.jpg`.
+This is intended for development and testing so you don't need Firebase Storage billing to allow users to upload profile images.
+For production, you should replace this with a proper object storage solution (Firebase Storage, S3, etc.) and secure the uploads.